Eliagiac/sudoku-solver/README.md

 ## Overview

 Welcome to my Python Sudoku Solver.
 This project aims to provide a simple yet efficient Sudoku Solver, along with a GUI made with PyQt5.
+All of the steps involved in solving a puzzle are explained visually and with text, and a series of navigation buttons allows users to move through the steps freely.
-Part of the project is that I'm constraining myself to exclusively using strategies that I have personally come up with, adding a distinctive touch to the program's problem-solving techniques.
+The solver features both known strategies and ideas that I came up with personally, adding a distinctive touch to the program's problem-solving techniques.

 ## Getting Started